deutschj/sysperfeval/results.md

 avg = 1 msecs, total: 175444 msecs, count: 104602
 ```

+TODO: only add pid filter to bpftrace, print out histogram
+TODO histogram and calculate average instead of adding values!

 With bpftrace: filter by device and pgbench PID, get block_rq_issue and block_rq_complete events -> then calculate difference in time between them: